tahakhan0/CLI-Tool/README.md

 ## Build CLI tool using Typer

 ## Introduction
-This is mini project to introduce the ease of creating cli tools using [Typer](https://typer.tiangolo.com/).
+This mini project to introduce the ease of creating cli tools using [Typer](https://typer.tiangolo.com/).
 The core features used in this repo are:
 1. Reading a csv file.
 2. Write a csv file.